zoe-walker/Visualizations/Templates/WebpackReactVisualizationTemplate/ReadMe.md

     - package.json (containing a list of commands you can use with ```npm run```)
 - src
     - visualization01
-        - This is where you can edit your custom visualisation code
+        - This is where you can edit your custom visualization code
 - test
     - A folder where you can add your automated test scaffolding (run using ```npm run test```)
 - dist